ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ### Citation

-If you include code or ideas from someone who isn't you (including from an Generative AI or LLM) you must cite it.
+If you include code or ideas from someone who isn't you (including from a Generative AI or LLM) you must cite it.
 Here is an example of an appropriate citation:

 ```.py
 # The following function from Django Software Foundation and contributors, "Writing your first Django app, part 2", 2024-01-05